Mohamed-js/MAKEUP_ONLINE/README.md

 # Makeup Online

-> This project is a single-page app built mainly with react.
+> This project is a single-page app built mainly with React.
 It is a catalog for makeup.
 It's based on Makeup API, and it's responsive to all screens.

 > It does have 4 main pages.
 Home, categories, category products, and product show page.